0xcert/framework/docs/connectors/ethereum-api.md

 ## Public addresses

-This are latest addresses that work with version 2.0.0 For older addresses check docs v1.
+These are the latest addresses that work with the 0xcert Framework version 2.0.0.
+For older addresses, check [Documentation v1]().

 ### Mainnet